datavetaren/prologcoin/README.md

 ```

 When this predicate is run, it will mark CoinIn as spent and then halt
-its execution (freeze/2) until the variables Hash, Sign and PubKey has
+its execution (freeze/2) until the variables Hash, Sign and PubKey have
 become bound.
 Once they become bound it'll check that the provided
 Hash, Sign and PubKey validate, where Hash has been computed by the
 operating system (and not from user code.)